jian-he/ambari-vagrant/centos7.2/README.md

         ]
     }
     ```
-* Check if app named `ycloud-test` is running and container is launched at [new RM UI](http://c7201.ambari.apache.org:8088/ui2).
+* Check if app named `ycloud-test` is running and container is launched at (http://c7201.ambari.apache.org:8088/ui2).
 * Check if Yarn-DNS is working by pinging the container.
 Replace the ContainerId below with your actual `ContainerId` and use `-` instead of `_`.
 For example, if you have ContainerId as such `container_e03_1494449095838_0004_01_000002`, try:
     ```
     ping ctr-e03-1494449095838_0004-01-000002.ycloud.dev